CatanneF/retro-board/README.md

 # Retro Board
 ### Created by Catherine Felton

 This is a retrospective board inspired by those used in Scrum workflows.
+It allows users to add tasks to Task Boxes that can be sorted into 3 categories: Went Well, To Imporove, and Action Items to reflect the stage of a project a task is currently in.
 ## Features:
 + An option to rename the board where the "Utitled Board" placeholder is found
 + Three task columns:  Went Well, To Imporove, and Action Items